 Apply online by selecting the My Profile button on the BCSP website, your login for BCSP's Certification Management System (CMS).
-BCSP reviews application materials determining eligibility for the CSP examination.
-Unless waived, candidates must first pass the ASP examination and meet education/experience standards before becoming eligible for the CSP Exam.
+BCSP reviews application materials determining eligibility for the certification examination.
 BCSP randomly selects applications for audit.
-If selected for audit, you must submit all supporting documentation.
+If selected for audit, you must submit supporting documentation.

 5) Purchase Your Exam

-Once their application is approved, new candidates may register and pay for their examination online by logging into "My Profile" and selecting “Purchase Exam” from the menu buttons.
-Candidates will have one-year once their application has been approved to schedule and sit for the examination.
-Those qualifying for the GSP designation and some candidates who have been examined through other acceptable credentialing programs, and currently hold such credentials, may be granted a waiver of the ASP Examination.
-BCSP currently accepts only the following certifications, licenses or memberships for waiver of this examination:
+Once their application is approved, new candidates may register and pay for their examination online by logging into "My Profile" and selecting “Purchase Exam” from the menu.
+Candidates will have one year once their application has been approved to purchase, schedule, and sit for the examination.

 6) Sit for Your Exam

 BCSP's examination provider, Pearson VUE, has hundreds of test centers located around the world, which are open every business day (some also have weekend and holiday hours).
 Examinations are delivered via computer at the test center.
 As soon as candidates submit their exam, results are available.